B3n30/citra_system_archives/README.md

 ### Building

-Requires Python 2.7, pypng, and Python Image Library
+Requires Python 2.7 and 3, pypng, and Python Image Library